 - Nebraska License and Inspection Portal

-As businesses grow, the role of Boards and Advisors become more important as they provide outside oversight and a diversity of opinions.
+As businesses grow, the role of Boards and Advisors becomes more important as they provide outside oversight and a diversity of opinions.

 - A Guide to Creating a Board of Directors (U.S. Chamber of Commerce)